 Since its inception in 2007, AFC has been actively involved as an investor, lead developer and ﬁnancier of various strategic infrastructure projects across Africa with a range of tailor-made product oﬀerings including debt, equity and mezzanine instruments within the project ﬁnance, trade and structured ﬁnance and equity investment space.
 In addition, it oﬀers its valued clients and stakeholders, ﬁnancial advisory, project development and technical advisory services across its ﬁve core focus sectors: power, natural resources (oil, gas and mining), heavy industries, transport and telecommunication infrastructure.
 In furtherance of its mandate, AFC acts as a catalyst to create and foster conditions conducive to the greater inﬂow of investment funds into the African continent for increased infrastructure development and export-oriented industrialisation.
-In the fourteen years of its existence, the Corporation has gained recognition as the benchmark institution for ﬁnancing the development of Infrastructure projects in Africa.
+In the sixteen years of its existence, the Corporation has gained recognition as the benchmark institution for ﬁnancing the development of Infrastructure projects in Africa.

 AFC has a wholly owned subsidiary, AFC Equity Investments Limited (“AFC Equity”), established in Mauritius in 2013, as an investment vehicle for the purpose of holding AFC's equity investments.
 The Board of AFC Equity comprises four foreign directors and three resident directors.
 The Board of AFC Equity is responsible for promoting the success of the entity by directing and supervising its aﬀairs in accordance with objectives as approved by the sole shareholder and in compliance with applicable laws and regulations in Mauritius.